alexandrelozano/PayPalWebFormsVB/README.md

 # PayPalWebFormsVB
 PayPal checkout page template.

-Done with ASP.NET WebForms, ASMX webservices and BootStrap in Visual Basic.NET.
+Done with ASP.NET WebForms, ASMX webservices and Bootstrap in Visual Basic.NET.

 Full stack example.
 Order creation and approval will be done in server.